Most Scrum out there is like wasabi.

 Now, the problem is, if you were to taste real wasabi you would think they’ve made a mistake.
 Why did they not give me real wasabi?

-The fake condiment has become the real condiment.
+We end up in a full circle: the fake condiment has become the real condiment.

 We have exactly the same problem with Scrum.